Nambukeerthi/phonepe_project/README.md

 ```

-2. Now one need setup a Google Cloud Project on Google Cloud Console, and then enable the Youtube API v3, after that generate the credentials and copy the api_key.
-Now below is the Python code to use that API.
+2. Now one need to clone the GitHub Repository to fetch the data from the Phonepe pulse GitHub repository.
 ```
-youtube = build('youtube', 'v3', developerKey="your api_key goes here")
+from git.repo.base import Repo
+Repo.clone_from("Github Repository URL that need to be cloned", "Local URL where one need to clone there data")

 ```

+3. Data Tranformation - JSON to Pandas DataFrame.
+After the Data Extraction part is completed one need to transform the data.
+The data that was extracted from the Phonepe Pulse Repository is in form of .json file, now we need to transform that data into Pandas DataFrame for visualisatiopn and etc.

-3. After that one need to create a MySQL Database in there local system.
-Now below is the Python code to connect to that SQL Database
+4. After that one need to create a MySQL Database in there local system.
+Now below is the Python code to connect to that SQL Database.
 ```
 hostname = "your host name goes here" database = "your database name goes here"